whitelightning76/Firefox-dark-theme/README.md

 original curved tabs from here: https://github.com/wilfredwee/photon-australis

-just copy over the files to the profile directory
+just copy over the files from the Theme folder to the profile directory